Updated: Jul 14

 This year I will start making the kiddo's high school transcript.
 Though we are currently learning in Quebec, we will be moving back to the USA for graduation and he will need it there.
-It only needs to cover 9-12 grades, but I am taking 7-8 grades to practice.
+It only needs to cover grades 9-12, but I am taking grades 7-8 to practice.
 This means I have broken up all of his studies into a series of courses, named after actual courses available in high schools in the USA.
 I will break down each class to share what we are planning to do and which of those things will cover Quebec competency requirements.

 7th Grade Math

 We are finishing up our Shiller Math curriculum this year.
 It is a Montessori program and we will be using books 5 and 6.
 The program covers most of the competencies required for 7th grade in Quebec.
 Next year I am planning on switching to Spectrum Math on SCRIBD.
 It is so much more cost effective.
-We don't spend a lot of time on math lessons, maybe 30 minutes to an hour.
+We don't spend a lot of time on math lessons, maybe 30 minutes to an hour 3-5 times a week.
 Most of his math learning is through conversations or games.

 Conflict & War in America